-Special auditing students participating in the International Student Exchange Program (ISEP), in which Japanese studies classes are conducted in English, will follow a different curriculum from that of ordinary exchange students.
+Special auditing students participating in the International Student Education Program (ISEP), in which Japanese studies classes are conducted in English, will follow a different curriculum from that of ordinary exchange students.

 Non-TGU students that take one or more classes at TGU are referred to as nonmatriculated students.
 Nonmatriculated students that pass a test on the subject the course they are taking covers earn the prescribed credits for that course.
 Upon request, a credit completion certificate will be issued for the approved credits.